The role of the government in higher education

 - In Article 2, I focus on relational aspects between ministry and agencies that have emerged in the aftermath of the reforms.
 Of interest is how authority/autonomy and capacity has developed and distributed between the organizations, and the particularities and challenges that have emerged.

-- In Article 3, I address the quality of these organizational changes along specific yardsticks (e.g. cost efficiency, trust, transparency, etc.).
-In other words, what can we say about the effectiveness and results of governance reforms in higher education?
+- In Article 3, I address the quality of these organizational changes based on questions of accountability.
+In other words, what can we say about the effectiveness and results of higher education reforms when it comes to the development of accountability mechanisms?